-There are so many kinds of freediving wetsuit out there, sometimes it’s hard to tell the difference or pick the right one for yourself.
+There are so many kinds of freediving wetsuit out there, sometimes it’s hard to tell the difference or pick the right one that suits you best.
 What is right for the beginner and what’s right for the advanced freedivers?
 Should I go for a smooth skin freediving wetsuit or a nylon one?
 Which brand is the best?
-How thick of a freediving suit should I buy?
+How thick of a freediving suit should I go for?
 These are some frequently asked questions we had these years.

 When our editor first started freediving back in 2017, all of the freediving gears were borrowed from the diving shop, she was not so used to the plastic freediving fins, and the freediving wetsuit didn’t fit her well.
 There wasn’t too much freediving information in Taiwan for her to check with a few years ago so she thought that it was her own problem not being used to those gears, not knowing those gears were just not right for her.